 Block 8 (Applicant’s employment last five years): Again, be careful to put this in reverse chronological order.
 If you have been unemployed, self-employed, a student, or were a housewife or house-husband, say so here.
 In other words, try not to leave any period of time unaccounted for.

-Block 9 (Last occupation abroad if not listed above): This line asks you to list your last overseas employment, if you did not already list it under Line 8.
+Block 9 (Last occupation abroad if not listed above): This line asks you to list your last overseas employment, if you did not already list it earlier.
 People tend to overlook this line, because it is so tiny.
 Make sure you do not accidentally skip over it.

-Block 10 (This form is submitted in connection with an application for): If this is being filled in by a U.S. citizen or resident petitioner, that person should check “Other,” and write “in support of [spouse's or other family member’s] I-130.”
-The immigrant should check “Status as Permanent Resident.”
+Block 10 (This form is submitted in connection with an application for): If, for example, this is being filled in by a U.S. citizen or resident petitioner, that person should check “Other,” and write “in support of [spouse's or other family member’s] I-130.”

-Block 11 (If the applicant's native alphabet uses non-Roman letters): A person from Russia, China, Japan, or Korea, for example, would want to fill this in using the native writing script.
+Block 11 (If your native alphabet uses non-Roman letters): A person from Russia, China, Japan, or Korea, for example, would want to fill this in using the native writing script.

 Block 12 (The dark box): This is not for signatures; you simply print your name.
 You would have an A number (Alien number) only if you had previously applied for a green card or certain other immigration benefits, or been in deportation or removal proceedings.